Anchor regression: heterogeneous data meets causality: Introduction

 \subsection{Our contribution}

 We propose an estimator that regularizes ordinary least squares with a penalty encouraging some form of invariance as mentioned above.
 The setting relies on the presence of exogenous variables which generate heterogeneity.
 We denote by $A \in \mathbb{R}^{q}$ such exogeneous variables and call them ``anchors''.
+If $A$ is discrete, dummy encoding can be used in a pre-processing step to obtain $A \in \mathbb{R}^q$.
 Let $X$ and $Y$ be predictors and target variable, and assume that all variables are centered and have finite variance.
 Let further $P_A$ denote the $L_2$-projection on the linear span from the components of $A$ and write $\mathrm{Id}(Z) := Z$.
 We then define, for $\gamma >0$, the solution $b^{\gamma}$ to the population version of \emph{anchor regression} as

 where $\Etrain$ denotes the expectation over the observational or training distribution.

 Turning to the finite-sample case, let $\X \in \mathbb{R}^{n \times d}$ be a matrix containing observations of $X$.
 Analogously, the matrix containing observations of $A$ is denoted by $\A \in \mathbb{R}^{n \times q}$, and the vector containing the observations of $Y$ is denoted by $\Y \in \mathbb{R}^n$.
 We recommend a simple plug-in estimator for the \emph{anchor regression} coefficient $b^\gamma$: